jehuty0shift/docs/pages/manage_and_operate/observability/logs_data_platform/getting_started_introduction_to_LDP/guide.en-gb.md

 ## Go Further

 After reading this documentation, you should be familiar with most concepts used in Logs Data Platform.
-When you feel ready to work with Logs Data Platform, jump to the [Quick Start guide](/pages/manage_and_operate/observability/logs_data_platform/getting_started_quick_start) to configure your account, create a first stream, send your first logs to Logs Data Platform and watch it appear on Graylog!
+When you feel ready to work with Logs Data Platform, jump to the [Quick Start guide](/pages/manage_and_operate/observability/logs_data_platform/getting_started_quick_start) to configure your service, create a first stream, send your first logs to Logs Data Platform and watch it appear on Graylog!